The page has been translated by Gen AI.

 $ Start-Service windows_exporter

 Code block.
-Service registration using Windows Exporter configuration file
+Register Windows Exporter with config file

-If you have completed the Node Exporter setup, you need to install the Open Telemetry Collector provided by ServiceWatch to complete the ServiceWatch Agent configuration.
+After completing the Windows Exporter setup, you must install the Open Telemetry Collector provided by ServiceWatch to finish the ServiceWatch Agent configuration.

 CategoryCollectorMetricDescription